 Executive Authority

-All allegations of misconduct made on the basis of discrimination or harassment will be dealt with according to relevant MSU and McMaster University policies.
+All allegations of misconduct made on the basis of discrimination or harassment will be dealt with according to relevant MSU and McMaster University policies;

-Operating Policy – Clubs Financial Procedures shall not preclude the Clubs Administrator or Clubs Accounting & Accounts Receivables Clerk from devising creative solutions to novel situations;
+Operating Policy – Clubs Financial Procedures shall not preclude the Clubs Administrator or Clubs Accounting & Accounts Receivables Clerk from devising creative solutions to novel situations.

 Such solutions shall be made in consultation with the MSU Vice-President (Finance) and MSU Director of Finance.